dfo-pacific-science/dfo-salmon-ontology/docs/ontology_applications/FSAR_Tracer_PRD_CQs.md

 These confidence ratings are derived from the algorithm branch (node) that determines the status, based on metric availability and data types used.

-**Decision Requirements:**

-WSP metric positions trigger decision requirements through `dfoc:Condition` patterns that link to `dfoc:DecisionRequirement` classes.
-For example, when rapid status is Red (below LRP), this triggers rebuilding plan requirements mandated by the Fisheries Act Fish Stocks Provisions.

 ---

 ## 2d) Global Acceptance Criteria